 If the event log is configured to wrap around automatically, records that have arrived to the log and been overwritten when nteventlog was not running are lost.
-It however detects this state and loses no records that are not overwritten.
+However, it detects this state and loses no records that are not overwritten.

-The callback function works as described in $os_sup(3)$.
+The callback function works as described in os_sup(3).